So you’ve been asked to handle the baptism photography. Exciting!

 We mention ISO first because it’s the element you’ll need to rely on most to harness any ambient light you can.

 But embracing ISO also means embracing grain, because high ISO causes grain.
-But a baptism is the type of session where grain is forgiven, and you can always convert to B&W which is even more forgiving.
+But a baptism is the type of session where grainy pictures are forgiven.
+Plus, you can always convert to B&W which is even more forgiving.

 One of the biggest mistakes you can make when it comes to ISO and low light situations is to resist pushing your ISO, and thinking “I’ll just fix it later in post”.
 This article explains why you shouldn’t do that, and what you can do instead (no jargon, promise!).